-Unlike surfing, a wetsuit for swimming has some very different requirements.
+Unlike surfing, a triathlon wetsuit for swimming has some very different requirements.
 There are features you would get with a surfing one that just wouldn’t work that well.
-First of all, there is not a huge amount of give and flexibility.
-Especially around the arm areas that is a big problem.
+First of all, there is not a huge amount of give and arm flexibility.
+Especially around the arm and wrist cuffs, that is a big problem.

 You would just end up having to change your swimming stroke.
-Plus, there would be a lot more effort as well.
-To help you focus your attention on the most important aspects we have put together this section.
+Plus, there would be a lot more effort, as well.

-When it comes to wet suits the main distinguishing factor to look out for is the thickness.
-In very basic products the thickness will be the same from head to toe.
+When it comes to a triathlon wetsuit, the main distinguishing factor to look out for is the thickness.
+In very basic products, the thickness will be the same from head to toe.
 That is mostly the case with suits designed for surfers and water skiers.

-But for a triathlete it is important to look at the detailed information about how thick the neoprene is at different parts of the body.
-Overall the thickness will vary from 1.5mm to 5 mm.
+But for a triathlete, it is important to look at the detailed information about the closed cell neoprene thickness is at each body position.
+Overall the thickness will vary from 1.5mm to 5 mm .

 How are those variances important?

-That additional flexibility will allow you to keep a much more natural swimming style.
-If you have the budget to spare then invest in such a product, as it will make a huge difference not only to professionals.
+That additional flexibility will allow you to keep a much more natural swimming position .
+If you have the budget to spare, then invest in such a product, as it will make a huge difference not only to professionals.

 Sleeve And Leg Length

-The advantage of sleeveless and short legs is that it gives you a full and natural range of motion.
-You can swim in your natural style and that will give you a better swim time.
+The advantage of sleeveless and short legs is that it gives you a full and natural motion .
+You can swim in your natural style with a full shoulder movement, and that will give you a better swim time.
 Having to adapt even slightly to a restrictive suit will not be an ideal solution.

-For all triathletes, it’s important to be able to get in and out of a wetsuit easily.
+For all triathletes, it’s important to be able to get in and out of a triathlon wetsuit easily.
 You want to be able to do that without the help of someone else.
-This is especially the case when the swim ends and you have to get ready for the cycle.
+This is especially the case when the swim ends, and you have to get ready for the cycle.

 It is vital that you not only can get out of it without someone pulling or holding you.
-You want to be able to get out as quickly as possible so that you don’t waste valuable seconds.
-The main area where that can be an issue is around the ankles and feet.
+You want to be able to get out as quickly as possible so that you don’t waste valuable seconds .
+The main area where that can be an issue is around the ankle panels and catch panels.

-Tight fitting products will end up being difficult to get off.
-But some options have clever ankle designs that allow you to loosen the area and just slip out.
+Tight-fitting products will end up being difficult to get off.
+But some options have clever ankle cuffs that allow you to loosen the area and just slip out.